rayen-rhimi/devops-squadron/README.md

 # Devops-Squadron
+# Prerequisites

+Before starting the project, ensure you have:

+- An AWS account with appropriate permissions.
+- Docker, Kubectl, Terraform, Helm, and Git installed.

 # Project Objective

 The main objective of this project is to deploy the "Space Beacon" application on an EKS (Amazon Elastic Kubernetes Service) cluster using Helm.
 The project involves creating a Helm chart to manage the application's deployment, along with all the necessary resources.